Quick Links | |||||||

 Residential Information

 Residents of South Plainfield must complete a Residential Zoning Application for many improvements on their property.
-Some of the kind of improvements that require a Zoning Permit are for sheds, gazebos, pools, jacuzzis, decks, additions, changes in the use of the property, and garages.
+Some of the kind of improvements that require a Zoning Permit are for sheds, retaining walls, driveways, gazebos, pools, jacuzzis, decks, additions, changes in the use of the property, and garages.
 Please consult the Borough's " Schedule of Bulk Requirements " to understand how far improvements must be from your lot lines.
-Keep in mind that you can always E-mail the Zoning Official, Richard Wolff , to ask a question.
+Driveways (unless otherwise built closer when the property was developed) may not be closer than (5) five feet to a property line.
+Wooden or Plastic Sheds may not be any closer than (3) three feet from a rear or side property line.
+Keep in mind that you can always E-mail the Zoning Official, Richard Wolff , to ask a question if necessary.
 Any improvements attached to the home become part of the Principal Structure, everything else is accessory to the use of the property.
 An easy way to locate what Zone your property is in, is to find it's location on the Zoning Map and see the Zone labeled for that area of the Borough.
-Fences do not require a Zoning Permit, so please refer to the Fence Guidelines before putting one up on your property.
+Fences do require a Zoning Permit, so please complete an application prior to replacing or placing a new fence.
 Corner lots must adhere to more stringent Zoning rules as they are considered to have Front Yard Setbacks on two sides of the property.
 The rear yard of corner lots is considered the yard opposite of the street address of the property.
 You can be cited for placing fencing that is not permitted.
 You can view the Borough Code that addresses Fencing and Additions here, General Regulations .
+A Property Survey is required for any external property changes to ensure improvements meet setback and property line standards.

 Residential Signage